Contact Us

 The U.S. Coast Guard is seeking administrative support services for its Aviation Logistics Center and related organizations in Elizabeth City, North Carolina — competed as an 8(a) small business set-aside with a one-year base period and four option years (GovTribe, 2026).
 The effort covers roughly 51 full-time equivalents across administrative assistants, procurement technicians, logisticians, training specialists, and protocol support personnel, and award will be made on a lowest-price, technically acceptable basis.

 LPTA evaluation changes the game plan entirely.
 There is no credit for exceeding requirements — the win goes to the lowest-priced offeror who clears the technical bar.
 For 8(a) firms with federal administrative and logistics support past performance, this is a pricing exercise: build an accurate, competitive labor model, document technical acceptability cleanly, and resist the urge to gold-plate.
 It is also a reminder of why holding the right certification matters — uncertified competitors are simply locked out of this competition.
+(Deciding which certification to pursue first?
+Our 2026 Certification Playbook ranks them by real contract access.)

-Sponsored by GovCon iSource
+GovCon iSource

 Find, track, and win federal contracts in one platform